ml-tooling/ml-workspace/README.md

 The ML Workspace project is maintained by [@LukasMasuch](https://twitter.com/LukasMasuch) and [@raethlein](https://twitter.com/raethlein).
 Please understand that we won't be able to provide individual support via email.
-We also believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.
+We also believe that help is much more valuable if it's shared publicly so that more people can benefit from it.

 | Type                     | Channel                                              |
 | ------------------------ | ------------------------------------------------------ |